samson-ashna/RIMA-Recipe-Management-App/Planning Document/Planning_Document.md

     * Create User Profile:  Ask the user to enter username, allergies or dietary restrictions/preferences .
 Priority: High.
 Cost: 1 day
     * View User Profile: As a user I want to be able to view my user profile information (username, dietary restrictions/preferences).
 Priority: High.
 Cost: 1 day
     * Edit User Profile:  As an app user, I want to be able to modify my user information.
 Priority: High.
 Cost: 1 day
-* **Meal Planning: As a home cook I want to be able to plan my meals for the week.
-Priority: High.
-Cost: 2 days**

 ## Iteration 2
 * **Search Recipes: As a cook, I want to be able to search recipes from the database by name, ingredients and category.
 Priority: High.
 Cost: 6 days**